JCC High School Counseling Center

 Final transcripts for all graduates must be requested prior to the high school graduation ceremony and will be mailed to the college/university the graduate releases it to.

-When student athletes register with an eligibility center, a release for a transcript is automatically generated and will be submitted by the high school counselor.
-Athletes are encouraged to register early in their high school career with NCAA or other eligibility center so all requirements are planned for and met during their four years in high school.
+When student athletes register with a clearing house, a release for a transcript is automatically generated and will be submitted by the high school counselor.
+Athletes are encouraged to register early with NCAA or other clearing house so all requirements are planned for and met during their high school career.